Online Therapy for Depression

 1. Make sure everything works well on the technical side.
 The internet connection is of course crucial so it would be good to always check the strength and stability of your signal before starting an online session.
 Check your microphone, camera, laptop, anything you’re using, before the online session starts.
 This way you’ll make sure that your sessions revolve around you, and not around technical issues.
 Moreover, it’s always good to have a backup option, such as using your phone (or its mobile network) as backups if something goes wrong.

-2. Assure privacy–psychotherapy should be kept private.
+2. Assure privacy.
+Psychotherapy should be kept private.
 While the online modality gives you freedom to have online sessions everywhere you want, you shouldn’t do online sessions from a restaurant, bar, in public transport, etc. Find a quiet, private and comfortable room which can stay that way for an hour.

-3. Remove distractions–the comfort of doing everything from your home or office is a big advantage.
+3. Remove distractions.
+The comfort of doing everything from your home or office is a big advantage.
 However, it is important to remove distractions.
 Switch off or silence your phone’s notifications.
 Let your partner, housemates, children or friends know when you’re having therapy so that you can be left undisturbed.
 The same goes for receiving packages, or getting a call from your loved ones.
 If you’re at work, make sure to find a room no one else is going to use to guarantee your privacy.

-4. Think about what you want to work on–make a note of the most important issues you would like to talk about with your therapist, and feel free to share your list with them during your online sessions.
+4. Think about what you want to work on.
+Make a note of the most important issues you would like to talk about with your therapist, and feel free to share your list with them during your online sessions.

-Depression is one of the most widespread psychological issues.
-However, not all people get the help they need.
-Online therapy is a promising pathway which allows you to get the help you need from a qualified therapist without having to travel to a consultation room.
-While online therapy may be a valid option for many, for some it may be a necessity, for instance if you’re unable to attend face-to-face therapy because you’re busy, live far from your therapist, or have health conditions preventing you from travelling.
-Online therapy is also ideal for people who want an occasional online consultation for depression, without having to change their in-person therapy routine drastically.
+While online therapy for depression may be a valid option for many, for some it may be a necessity, for instance if you’re unable to attend face-to-face therapy because you’re busy, live far from your therapist, or have health conditions preventing you from travelling.
+Online therapy services are also ideal for people who want an occasional online consultation for depression or other mental health symptoms, without having to change their in-person therapy routine drastically.

 References: